wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

-These blocks can also directly interact with their inner code using input/outputs defined within the hollow tag. this will act similarly to normal io, styling etc, but will be used to connect the inner code to the outer block. to specify the connection, the outer block wll have an id of `-1` in the innercode
+These blocks can also directly interact with their inner code using input/outputs defined within the hollow tag. this will act similarly to normal io, styling etc, but will be used to connect the inner code to the outer block. to specify the connection, the outer block wll have an id of `-1` in the innercode for the innercode's outputs (so direction = out, or hollow outputs) and `-2` for the innercode's inputs (so direction = in, or hollow inputs).

 ### code